pastc/vero/README.md

 edited freely by users before each roll.

 As the client seed affects every roll result, changing it to any seed of your choice at any time means you can ensure that it's impossible for the server to manipulate the result.
-However, the SHA512 function we use to generate the roll is deterministic, if the client seed is combined with the same server seed, it will generate exactly the same roll result every time.
-This could be used to abuse the system, so we use something called a 'nonce' which prevents this from being abusable.
+However, the SHA512 function the server uses to generate the roll is deterministic, if the client seed is combined with the same server seed, it will generate exactly the same roll result every time.
+This could be used to abuse the system, so the server uses something called a 'nonce' which prevents this from being abusable.
 Each roll done using the same server seed & client seed pair will also be paired with a different nonce, which is simply a number starting at 0 and incremented by 1 for each roll done.

+Lastly, for each roll the server generates, it applies an iteration count, starting at 0.
+The reason for this fourth variable in the seed is just in case the randomly generated value goes out of bounds and eventually exhausts all available random numbers within the available hash.
+In this case, we will generate a new hash using the exact same seed pair as before, while simply incrementing this iteration value by 1.
+In this sense, it works in very much the same way as the nonce.
+We do not have any control over which iteration value is used to generate the final result as it is all algorithmically pre-determined.

 ### Roll